126016/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Introduction/Index.rst

 Introduction
 ============

-This part of the Core API document contains details about the File Abstraction Layer (FAL), TYPO3 CMS' toolbox for handling media.
-It explains its architecture and concepts and details what a web site administrator should know about FAL maintenance and permissions.
+This part of the Core API document contains details about the File Abstraction Layer (FAL), the TYPO3 CMS toolbox for handling media.
+It explains its architecture and concepts in detail, what a website administrator should know about maintaining the FAL and its permissions.

 Content related assets - mostly videos and images - are accessible through a *file abstraction layer* API and never referenced directly throughout